- 1 Custom Build Overview

 1 TB HDD

-Now, let’s have a look at the details of each of these components in Best Gaming PC Under 300.
+Now, let’s have a look at the details of each of these components.

-There is a plethora of PCIe slots on the motherboard as well, which can get useful for the future and you could use audio cards, WiFi cards, etc. However, you don’t get an M.2 slot in this motherboard, which is why you must have to install PCIe add-in card if you ever purchase an M.2 SSD.
+There are a plethora of PCIe slots in the motherboard as well, which can get useful for the future and you could use audio cards, WiFi cards, etc. However, you don’t get an M.2 slot in this motherboard, which is why you must have to install PCIe add-in card if you ever purchase an M.2 SSD.

 A particular thing about this motherboard is that it does not has a port for display because the processors it supports do not have an onboard graphics card and you must use an external graphics card.